Fates-List/lynx/api-docs/privacy.md

 14. Please report bots breaking these terms (including those infringing on copyright) to Fates List using the ``Report`` button when you see them.
 15. Fates List does not knowingly infringe on copyright and we are willing to immediately remove such content given sufficient information.
 16. You may not scrape our site for the purpose of collecting personal information from other users, bots or servers!
+17. Under California Civil Code Section 1789.3, Users located in California are entitled to the following consumer rights notice: If a User has a question or complaint regarding the Website or Service, please DM any Fates List Staff.
+California residents may reach the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by mail at 1625 North Market Blvd., Suite N 112, Sacramento, CA 95834, or by telephone at (916) 445-1254 or (800) 952-5210.

 </blockquote>